-In the fast-paced world of today, people seldom get time to self-reflect or pay attention to their soul and body.
-The busyness of today’s lives accompanied by the eagerness to succeed in no time has made their living rushed, and unenjoyable.
-And further, the hurried pace existence of people now makes them more prone to complications as unresolved mental issues, traumas, stress, tensions, and unsufferable ordeals.
-Find out which is the best time to meditate contingent on your goals below.
+People seldom get time to self-reflect or pay attention to their souls and body in today’s fast-paced world.
+The business of today’s lives, accompanied by the eagerness to succeed in no time, has made their lives rushed and unenjoyable.
+And further, the hurried pace of existence of people now makes them more prone to complications such as unresolved mental issues, traumas, stress, tensions, and unsufferable ordeals.

-People rarely get time to sit and ponder over how they wanted to spend their day and how it actually turned out to be.
-There is much less time to have a conversation with one’s own self that allows a person to understand their mind on a greater level.
-Lack of introspection added with the absence of emotional care and increased lifestyle disturbances, any person loses their self-awareness and falls into a state where they neglect to understand their own feelings and thoughts.
+People rarely get time to sit and ponder how they wanted to spend their lunch break and how it turned out to be.
+There is much less time to have a conversation with oneself that allows a person to understand their mind on a greater level.
+Lack of introspection added to the absence of emotional care and increased lifestyle disturbances.
+Any person loses self-awareness and falls into a state where they neglect to understand their feelings and thoughts.

 Is there a specific time to meditate?
-Does it affect the results?
+What about duration?
+10 minutes is enough?

-The tautness in feelings and emotions turn into issues and matters that create a lifestyle unfit and unhealthy.
-Without a doubt, all the strain negatively results in physical conditions, that despite well-provided care, do not come under control.
-Following this is more mental anguish induced by a distressed body and hence an unbreakable cycle of unhealthy body and unfit mind.
+The tautness in feelings and emotions turns into issues and matters that create an unfit and unhealthy lifestyle.
+Without a doubt, all the strain negatively results in physical conditions that do not come under control despite well-provided care.
+Following this is more mental anguish induced by a distressed body and an unbreakable cycle of unhealthy body and unfit mind.

-A troubled body can not hold a mind that is fit to make reasonable choices and aware decisions.
+A troubled body can not hold a healthy mind to make reasonable choices and conscious decisions.
 Hence, life is spent unknowingly in a continued state of suffering and misery.
 As popularly known – A healthy body serves as a seat for a healthy mind.
-Therefore it is unavoidably necessary to take care of your thoughts that will undoubtedly help you resolve most of your physical conditions.
+Therefore it is unavoidably necessary to take care of your thoughts to help you resolve most of your physical conditions.

 But what can one do to have a mind that is ample enough to help you attain a life as smooth-going as a dream?
 The simple answer is to meditate.
-The process of meditation or today known as the practice of doing mindfulness is a tradition rooting back to centuries.
+The process of meditation, today known as the practice of doing mindfulness, is a tradition rooted back for centuries.
 Holding a respected position in various cultures, the art of meditation refers to the ability to have an unwavering hold upon one’s thoughts.
-The hold is such intense that even a passing thought is not allowed to disrupt the stillness of the brain.
+The handle is such intense that even a passing thought is not allowed to disrupt the stillness of the brain.

 Meditation, the answer to a healthy lifestyle

-The tradition of meditation has several ways to practice it.
+The tradition of meditation practice has several ways of training.
 You could –

 - try blocking out all thoughts